First Time 811 Users

-As a first time user of 811, the following is information you will need to know when excavating near buried facilities.
+As a first-time user of 811, the following is information you will need to know when excavating near buried facilities.

-- Once the lines have been marked, state law requires that you do not dig within 18 inches on either side of the facility markings.
+Once the lines have been marked, state law requires that you do not dig within 18 inches on either side of the facility markings.
 This is known as the safety or “tolerance” zone.

-- If you do have to dig within the safety or “tolerance” zone, state law requires that you use “non-invasive” methods.
+If you do have to dig within the safety or “tolerance” zone, state law requires that you use “non-invasive” methods.
 This is commonly considered to be hand digging or use of technology known as “vacuum excavating”.
 When digging within the tolerance zone it is critical to use care and caution.

 Most people are excavating in the right of way or in the area where the utility owns the lines.
 However, if you are working around lines past the meter, these are considered service lines and are “owned” by the property owner, not the utility.
 This would include water lines from the meter to the house or a gas service line from the meter to a backyard grill, etc. If you will be working in those areas and find you need these service lines located in addition to what has been marked by the utilities through the 811 service, there are locating companies who can locate them for you.
 There may be a fee associated with them doing this.
 Remember, there is no charge for the request you have placed with Alabama 811.

-The law requires a 2 working day notice to allow the facility owners to mark their lines.
-A locate requests is good for 10 working days.
-State law requires that if you working past the 10 working days, you need to update your request to ensure the utilities know you are still working around their lines.
+The law requires a minimum of 2 to a maximum of 10 working day notice, not counting the day of notification, for excavation projects.
+This is to allow time for the facility owners to mark their lines.
+A locate request is good for 20 working days.
+State law requires that if you are working past the 20 working days, you need to update your request to ensure the utilities know that you are still working around their lines.
 Keep your reference number available, as this is proof of your notifying the utilities and complying with the state law.